Warzone2100/warzone2100/doc/js-functions.md

 ## receiveAllEvents([enabled])

-Make the current script receive all events, even those not meant for 'me'.
+Make the current script receive all events, even those not meant for `me`.
 (3.2+ only)

 ## hackDoNotSave(name)